sntioudis/papreca/documentation/commands.md

 box_zvacuum vacuum
 ```

-- height = vacuum length (i.e., distance between highest z-coordinate of any atom and +z-edge of the simulation box).
+- vacuum = vacuum length (i.e., distance between highest z-coordinate of any atom and +z-edge of the simulation box).
 Units are in length units (as defined in the LAMMPS input file).

 \subsection boxzvacuum_examples Example(s)